Everyone talks about how trust is essential to every relationship, but what is it?

 One level of trusting someone is believing they will behave a certain way.

-This might mean that you can predict how they will react in a certain situation based on what you know about them.
+This might mean you can predict how they will react in a certain situation based on your knowledge.

 We learn to predict people’s behaviors by watching how they behave and speak.